tiffanyvallo/shuttr/README.md

 # Cyber Playground
+-

 ## User Stories - Cyber Playground

 ```
 As a user
-so that I can make friends
+so that I can find interesting locations
 I would like to sign up to the website
 ```
 ```